 Connecting you with peers to share strategic advice, solve challenges and develop new approaches.
 Sign in, select the IG “Human-Machine Communication”, and start sharing.

-The List addresses international scholars interested in human-machine communication (HMC), or the study of communication with a host of technologies, including HCI, HAI, and HRI.
-The purpose of this list is to share announcements relevant to the community including CFPs for conferences and publications.
-Welcome.
+The list addresses international scholars interested in human-machine communication (HMC), or the study of communication with a host of technologies, including HCI, HAI, and HRI.
+The purpose of this list is to share announcements relevant to the community including CfPs for conferences and publications.

 Designed as an international, interdisciplinary hub, Human-Machine Communication will publish high-impact scholarship examining human-machine communication from a breadth of methodological, theoretical, and philosophical/critical angles to bring further visibility, legitimacy, and community to this newly emergent locus of scholarly and public interest.
 The journal is the result of collective organizing around recent pre-conferences and workshops at the International Communication Association (ICA), Association of Internet Researchers (AoIR), and ACM/IEEE International Conference on Human-Robot Interaction (HRI).
 It is clear there is tremendous scholarly energy converging around this topic matter.